 8. Who Is Your Average Tenant?

 Typically, the least worrisome tenants are students, younger professionals, and families, as they tend to be more responsible with paying rent on time.
-Some companies will also deal with low-income families and section 8 tenants, which is good to know ahead of time, as you’ll need to decide if you’re comfortable with that.
+Some companies in South Florida will also deal with low-income families and section 8 tenants, which is good to know ahead of time, as you’ll need to decide if you’re comfortable with that.

 9. What Is The Screening Process Like For Qualifying Tenants?

 Ask about what the screening process for tenants entails.
 While it is difficult to find the perfect tenant, it is quite possible to find numerous good or even excellent tenants to fill your units with.
-A property management company should have a rigorous screening process that includes, rental application forms, background checks, credit checks, payment verification, previous rental history, and record of payments, as well as, screen for any previous eviction reports and follow-up with provided references.
+A property management company in South Florida should have a rigorous screening process that includes, rental application forms, background checks, credit checks, payment verification, previous rental history, and record of payments, as well as, screen for any previous eviction reports and follow-up with provided references.
 You may also want to ask how long it takes to fill in vacancies, and how security deposits are handled as follow-up questions.

 10. Can I Cancel My Contract With You If I’m Unsatisfied?